alexcroox/R3-Web/README.md

 # Arma 3 After Action Replay *Web* Component

-Website component for the [game server side addon](https://github.com/alexcroox/R3).
+Website component for the [game server side addon](https://github.com/alexcroox/R3)

-### WIP
+### DEMO

-This is a heavy work in progress, don't expect anything to work at this stage.
+An exact mirror of this repo [can be viewed here](https://titanmods.xyz/r3/ark/)

 ### INSTALL

 Follow the step by step [instructions on the addon repo](https://github.com/alexcroox/R3)

+This repo is under heavy development and as such has no installation instructions